 –Create a culture of supportive, mutual accountability around bias

-Recognizing retained searches involve community members beyond the search committee, we also offer implicit bias training for other members of a school community by contract, including the faculty, staff, and the board.
+Recognizing retained searches involve community members beyond the search committee, we also offer implicit bias training for other members of a school community by contract, including the faculty, staff, human resources and hiring personnel, and the board of trustees.

 Carney, Sandoe & Associates' Diversity, Equity and Inclusion Practice helped make history at Maine Regional School Unit 21 by helping us to hire the first female African American superintendent of schools in the history of the State of Maine.
 And beyond sourcing an incredible new leader for our schools, beyond guiding our board and inclusive hiring process, this experience has opened people’s minds and touched people’s hearts.Tim Stentiford Maine Regional School Unit 21